CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 § 93.27.
 Conference telephone meetings.

-One or more members of the Board may participate in a meeting of the Board (other than a meeting for the purpose of hearing oral argument) by means of conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other.
+One or more members of the Board may participate in a meeting of the Board by means of conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other.
 Participation in a meeting pursuant to this section shall constitute presence in person at such meeting.

 Source